 Veterinary Specialty Center’s Emergency and Critical Care Department is open 24-hours a day, 365-days a year, to provide emergency care for your pet.
-As the first VetCot Certified Level 1 Trauma Center in the Chicagoland area, we’re able to tackle emergencies on any level – from minor cases to severe traumas.
-VSC is staffed with highly trained Criticalists and Veterinarians along with a dedicated team of veterinary nurse specialists, veterinary nurses and assistants providing around-the-clock emergency and critical care support.
+As a VetCot Certified Trauma Center in the Chicagoland area, we’re able to tackle emergencies on any level – from minor cases to severe traumas.
+VSC is staffed with highly trained Criticalists and Veterinarians along with a dedicated team of veterinary technician specialists, veterinary technicians and assistants providing around-the-clock emergency and critical care support.

 Daily patient rounds